tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Decision Tree evaluation results](Images/decision-trees-1.png)

-* After observing the results, it can be seen that model's accuracy (`0.584`) is low, also precision and recall are not good enough to state that the model will be good predicting fraudulent loan applications.
+* After observing the results, it can be seen that model's accuracy (`0.584`) is low.
+Also, precision and recall are not good enough to state that the model will be good predicting fraudulent loan applications.

 * It can be concluded that this model may not be the best one for preventing fraudulent loan applications.